Getting Ready for ICT Systems at the University of Tokyo (for Faculty Members)

 In this section, we will explain how to record student attendance in online classes.

-- ITC-LMS’s attendance management function: This is a feature that allows you to manage attendance by sending a “one-time password” to attendees via Zoom or other means and asking them to enter it.
+• UTOL’s attendance management function: This is a feature that allows you to manage attendance by sending a “one-time password” to attendees via Zoom or other means and asking them to enter it.

-- Zoom’s reporting feature: This is a feature that allows you to view and download the list of Zoom meeting participants.
+• Zoom’s reporting feature: This is a feature that allows you to view and download the list of Zoom meeting participants.

-- For more information on how to use this feature, please see “(Zoom for Faculty members) Managing Attendance.”
+• For more information on how to use this feature, please see “(Zoom for Faculty members) Managing Attendance”.

-- As for participants who were signed in with their UTokyo Zoom account, we can assume that they attended the class.
+• For participants who were signed in with their UTokyo Zoom account, we can assume that they attended the class.

-- For participants who were not signed into Zoom, we cannot know for sure if they were present, because participant names can be set by the participants themselves.
+• For participants who were not signed into Zoom, we cannot know for sure if they were present, because participant names can be set by the participants themselves.

-- Because there is a possibility that records will be lost if the system is disconnected or reconnected during class, measures such as allowing participants to check their attendance status may be necessary.
+• Because there is a possibility that records will be lost if the system is disconnected or reconnected during class, measures such as allowing participants to check their attendance status may be necessary.

 Additionally, because of the nature of online classes, students may not always be listening to the class even if they are connected to the Zoom meeting room, so in addition to taking attendance, it may be a good idea to check the students’ understanding of the class content through reaction papers, quizzes, and other means.
-(You can use the survey feature of ITC-LMS, Google Forms, Microsoft Forms, and others).
+(You can use the survey feature of UTOL, Google Forms, Microsoft Forms, and others).
 Because online classes tend to have more assignments, it is suggested to take students’ workload into consideration and have these reaction papers and quizzes completed during the class time.

 How to Use Online Resources

-This website, “Online Class / Web Conference Portal Site @ The University of Tokyo,” also known as “utelecon,” provides a variety of useful information for online classes, such as how to use the IT systems mentioned on this page.
+This website, “The Portal Site of Information Systems @ UTokyo,” also known as “utelecon”, provides a variety of useful information for online classes, such as how to use the IT systems mentioned on this page.

 In particular, the “Improving Online Classes” page covers the use of various information systems in the classroom, practical examples of online classes, and other resources that will help you take the next step toward online classes.